DavyCode/blog/_posts/2017-12-04-why-auth0-chose-serverless-extensibility.markdown

 ---
 Previously, we wrote about the emerging pattern of [Serverless Extensibility](https://auth0.com/blog/why-is-serverless-extensibility-better-than-webhooks/).
 Examples of the concept are popping up in many of the services you use daily like [Twilio](https://www.twilio.com/functions) and here at [Auth0](https://auth0.com/).

 How did Auth0 get to the point of offering extensibility through a serverless platform?
-It has been a four-year journey that predates both [Amazon Lambda](https://aws.amazon.com/lambda/) and the term Serverless.
+While not rocket science, it has been a four-year journey that predates both [Amazon Lambda](https://aws.amazon.com/lambda/) and the term Serverless.
 Like all innovation, it starts with resource constraints, the need to give customers the features they wanted and making sales.

 ## The problem we were trying to solve